-Figure 4 also shows the u't field on a wall tangential-normal $(x_t - x_n)$ plane bisecting the A-structure, at a time $0.15T^$ prior to that in the main image.
-The disturbance (highlighted by the black dashed box) is initiated below the forward-velocity streak, hence the name "inner" mode.
-Very similar behaviour is observed in the DNS [5].
+Figure 4 also shows the u't field on a wall tangential-normal $(x_t - x_n)$ plane bisecting the Λ -structure, at a time $0.15T^$ prior to that in the main image.
+The disturbance (highlighted by the dashed box) is initiated below the forward-velocity streak, hence the name inner mode.
+Similar behavior is observed in the DNS [5].

-The overlap mode The second mode observed is the overlap mode, shown in Figure 6b.
+The Overlap Mode.
+The second mode observed is the overlap mode, shown in Fig. 6(b).
 This mode is also an inner instability.
-However, it is characterised by a significantly shorter span-wise wavelength than the inner mode.
+However, it is characterized by a significantly shorter spanwise wavelength than the inner mode.
 Here, the instability has the same width as the host streak.